 The Ampera-e is one of 29 new or redesigned Opel models that are scheduled to go on sale between this year and 2020.
-Its name is a reference to the Opel-specific variant of the first-generation Chevrolet Volt, but it’s essentially a re-badged version of the hotly-anticipated 2017 Bolt that made its official debut last month at the Consumer Electronics Show (CES) in Las Vegas, Nevada.
-Visually, the biggest differences between the two models are a re-styled front bumper, a new grille accented by two thin strips of chrome trim, and, of course, Opel emblems on both ends.
+Its name is a reference to the Opel-specific variant of the first-generation Chevrolet Volt, but it’s essentially a rebadged version of the hotly anticipated 2017 Bolt that made its official debut earlier this year at the Consumer Electronics Show (CES) in Las Vegas, Nevada.
+Visually, the biggest differences between the two models are a restyled front bumper, a new grille accented by two thin strips of chrome trim, and, of course, Opel emblems on both ends.

-Opel hasn’t published technical specifications yet, but it’s safe to assume the Ampera-e will borrow the bulk of its powertrain components from its Chevrolet-badged sibling.
+The Ampera-e will borrow the bulk of its powertrain components from its Chevrolet-badged sibling, meaning it will use an electric motor rated at 204 horsepower and a generous 265 pound-feet of torque.
 It will be equipped with a totally flat battery pack located under the passenger compartment, an innovative packaging solution that will allow it to offer space for five passengers, and 16.9 cubic feet of trunk space.

-Chevrolet predicts the Bolt will be capable of driving for over 200 miles on a single charge.
-The pack takes nine hours to fully re-charge when plugged into a 240-volt outlet, though Chevrolet is expected to offer an optional DC fast charger capable of providing an 80-percent charge in less than an hour.
+Chevrolet predicts the Bolt will be capable of driving for over 200 miles on a single charge, so the Ampera-e should offer a similar driving range.
+The pack takes nine hours to fully recharge when plugged into a 240-volt outlet, though Opel is expected to offer an optional DC fast charger capable of providing an 80-percent charge in less than an hour.

-Opel promises the Ampera-e will go on sale across the Old Continent — including in England, where it will wear a Vauxhall emblem — next year, but a more specific time frame hasn’t been provided yet.
-We should learn more about the Rüsselsheim-based company’s first series-produced electric car next month at the Geneva Auto Show.
+Opel promises the Ampera-e will go on sale across the Old Continent — including in England, where it will wear a Vauxhall emblem — next year.
 Whether the Bolt will be sold in Australia, where the local GM-owned brand is Holden, is anyone’s guess at this point.